 We eat a lot of chicken in our house, mostly chicken breast.
 So when I find a recipe that looks good to everyone I like to try it.
 I found this recipe while I was paging through a local grocery store flier.
 Our local Hy-Vee Store will list healthy recipes once in a while; this was the first time that I tried one of their recipes.

 This recipe uses quick oats to coat the chicken.
-I had never thought of using oatmeal as a coating for chicken, my interest was peeked and so I thought I would give it a try and see how it was.
-Along with the oats you use Parmesan cheese, dill weed, salt and pepper.
+I had never thought of using oatmeal as a coating for chicken, my interest peaked and so I thought I would give it a try and see how it was.
+Along with the oats you use Parmesan cheese, dill weed, salt, and pepper.
 We all like the breading although it could have maybe had a little more flavor.
 I could see adding some Italian seasoning to this or maybe some Rosemary, I think you get the idea, there is an endless amount of possibilities.

 I like the idea of serving these chicken strips instead of the fried ones, it is always good to go a little healthier.
 We served these with Dijon mustard; which added a nice flavor to these chicken strips.
 The other suggestions would be honey mustard or barbecue sauce.

 Oven-Baked Chicken Tenders